needsupport/chrome-control-mcp-implementation/ROADMAP.md

 3. **Accuracy**: Achieve >95% accuracy in element identification and interaction
 4. **Reliability**: Successfully handle navigation and interaction for >90% of top websites
 5. **Robustness**: Recover from 99% of common failure scenarios automatically
-6. **Uptime**: Achieve 99.9% uptime with proper error recovery and Chrome management
+6. **Local Performance**: Minimize CPU and memory usage for local deployment

 ### Technical Approaches